Inspiring Travel Movies

 This movie represents the idea that every single trip has both positive and negative sides, as an inherent part of everything that happens to us every day.
-Moreover, this film takes viewer to different places on the planet and shows how rich and beautiful the world around us is.
+Moreover, this film takes a viewer to different places on the planet and shows how rich and beautiful the world around us is.
 And, the most important thing is that the film makes you wonder who you really are, gives chance to rethink values of the world.

 2. SEVEN YEARS IN TIBET

 I recommend this movie to all mountains fans and to those who are familiar with the Tibet history.
 The film is set in 1939.
 Austrian climber, driven by vanity, departs to conquer the Himalayan peaks in the name of the Third Reich.
-After being caught and set in prison, he escapes with his friend to infiltrate the closed city of Lhasa, where he met the Dalai Lama at a critical moment for the country.
-So begins new life of two fugitives.
+After being caught and set in a prison, he escapes with his friend to infiltrate the closed city of Lhasa, where he met the Dalai Lama at a critical moment for the country.
+So begins a new life of two fugitives.
 In a foreign land, among strangers, two men gradually change their egoistic perception of the world, rethink their past and find the path of enlightenment.
-I believe these vital lessons are worth starting travelling.
+I believe these vital lessons are worth starting traveling.